North Carolina A&T State University Scholarships (2025–2026)

 ✅ Automatic Merit Scholarships

 At NC A&T, students are automatically considered for merit scholarships when they apply for admission.
-There’s no separate form, but you’ll want to apply by the priority deadline to be in the running.
-Exact award amounts vary year to year, but high-achieving students can receive thousands of dollars that renew each year as long as GPA and credit requirements are met.
+There’s no separate form, but you’ll want to apply by the priority deadline for the best chance at funding.
+Award amounts vary by year and profile, but high-achieving students can receive thousands in renewable aid if they keep GPA and credit requirements.

-*GPA/test score ranges are estimates based on past recipient profiles.
-Exact cutoffs can shift each year depending on applicant pool and funding.
+*GPA/test score ranges are estimates based on recent recipient profiles.
+Cutoffs can shift yearly depending on funding and competition.

 Do I need a separate application?

 Yes.
-NC A&T considers your highest subscores across test dates if you submit scores, but test scores are optional for admission and scholarships.
+NC A&T considers your highest subscores from all submitted test dates, but test scores are not required for admission or merit.

 🏆 Competitive Scholarships